Private Boat Charters from 1-10 Divers

-We welcome all your proposed trip ideas and requests, please make sure to contact us early and plan at least 3 month ahead.
-We are happy to help with the organisation of your trip.
+We are happy to help with the organisation of your private trip.
+Please make sure to contact us early and plan at least 3 month ahead.
 Additional services such as an airport pickup, an array of activities to explore Okinawa on the surface, bookings for a restaurant visits and more can be arranged by us.

 To independent divers, not part of any group: We do not accept last minute requests for these trips, but you may be lucky enough to be offered to join on these trips due to availability at the time.